Etat Libre D’Orange Above The Waves (Mathieu Nardin) 2025 + A tribute to tea and incense giveaway.

 Image of the Goddess Mazu and pilgrimage with materials courtesy of Etat Libre D’Orange.

 Etat Libre D’Orange Above The Waves beautifully captures the meditative feel of contemplating the soft steam from the aromatic tea as it swirls with incense smoke letting the waves of nature roll over you.
-The black tea feels like an anchor point between the two other teas, a connection between these worlds as its binds them, letting them flow and become one rich aroma whose soft haze summons a gentle verdant rose to bloom.
+The black tea is an anchor point between the two other teas, a connection between these worlds as its binds them and become one rich aroma whose soft haze summons a gentle verdant rose to bloom.
 Cardamom conjures the sleek green elegance of the stem and the rose’s silky petals that are about to unfurl, blending with the teas.
 The spiced warmth of rose is joined by the elegant richness of patchouli giving it a restrained yet regal feel.

 Above the Waves Etat Libre D'Orange